Tanz0rz/haxe-fmod/README.md

 ## Goals

-I would like to see this library support HTML5 deployments, but I have no idea how much work that is going to be.
-PR's here are welcome!
+The work to support HTML5 deployments is underway!
+A basic use of the system is functional, but there is still much work to do.

 ## Feature Requests and Contact